 What types of physicians and providers qualify for exemptions?
 Are provider group, facilities, and hospitals eligible?

-The terms "physician" and "provider" are defined broadly with reference to Insurance Code §843.002(22) and (24).
+The terms "physician" and "provider" are defined broadly in Insurance Code Chapter 4201, Subchapter N with reference to Insurance Code §843.002(22) and (24).
 Provider groups, facilities, and hospitals that meet that definition may qualify for exemptions.
 Exemptions are granted under the National Provider Identifier (NPI) number under which a physician or provider makes preauthorization requests.
 See 28 TAC §19.1731(a).

 When can a physician or provider properly rely on another’s exemption?
 If the ordering professional has an exemption, then the furnishing professional will not have to provide an additional exemption, correct?

-The exemption extends to the care ordered or referred by the exempt provider – regardless of who renders the care.
+The exemption extends to the care ordered or referred by the exempt provider – no matter who renders the care.
 The rendering provider does not have to obtain their own exemption to furnish care that is subject to the ordering provider's exemption.
 See 28 TAC §19.1730(10) and (14).

 If care is rendered by or billed by a physician or provider other than the exempt physician or provider, how will the rendering provider know the preauthorization requirement has been fulfilled via exemption?